Introduction to Medical Microbiology

 12. Know the definitions of Universal Precautions (UPS), epidemiology, prevalence, incidence, morbidity rate, mortality rate, index case, endemic disease, sporadic disease, epidemic disease, and pandemic

 13. Be able to describe the three lines of defense and know the definition of antigen

-14. Be able to identify 5 components of the first line of defense, the 3 major responsibilities of the immune system, and be able to identify the function and examples of primary and secondary lymphoid organs.
+14. Be able to identify 5 components of the first line of defense, the 3 major responsibilities of the immune system, and to define the Mononuclear Phagocyte System (MPS).